-- The console also runs a script that populates the stream with sample stock ticker data. - Using the discovery API (see DiscoverInputSchema (p.
-107)) infer a schema by reading sample records on the stream.
+- Creates the Amazon Kinesis stream called kinesis-analytics-demo-stream. - The console also runs a script that populates the stream with sample stock ticker data. - Using the discovery API (see DiscoverInputSchema (p.
+120)) infer a schema by reading sample records on the stream.
 This is the schema for the in-application input stream that is created.
 For more information, see Configuring Application Input (p.
 5). - Then, the console shows the inferred schema and the sample data it read from the streaming source to infer the schema.